-History of Puerto Rico: Discovery through 19th Century (same as HIS 127) LAT 127
+History of Puerto Rico: Discovery through 19th Century (same as HIS 127) LAT 127 3 crs.
+3 hrs.

 This course studies the history of Puerto Rico from the pre-Columbian period to the end of the 19th century.
 Consideration will be given to political, social, cultural and economic factors contributing to the emergence of national consciousness in the 19th century and to the events leading to the Spanish-American War in 1898.